Virtual credit cards

 1. Instant virtual credit cards, for personal use

-2. Mobile wallet cards – an existing card, added to your smartphone wallet
+3. Mobile wallet cards – an existing Visa, Amex or Mastercard, added to your smartphone wallet

-How can I get a virtual credit card?
+How do you get a virtual credit card?

 Applying for a virtual credit card is basically the same as applying for any regular card.
 Depending on the virtual credit card, you might notice a few differences to other applications, especially if it's an "instant" virtual credit card.
 This is because the card issuer needs enough details to very quickly (almost instantly) verify that someone is eligible to be approved.

 For example, with the MONEYME Freestyle Virtual Card, you'll need to upload bank statements as part of the application.
-And with the Westpac Flex Card, you need to log in to your bank account during the application.
+And with Volopay, you need to log in to your bank account during the application.
 Once you've been approved for a virtual card, you can usually start spending right away.

 Or, you might be applying for a standard credit card that happens to offer mobile wallet functionality.
 All the Big 4 banks and many smaller banks offer the ability to add your credit card to your smartphone wallet.

-💡 Tip: Mobile payments made up 39% of card transactions in June 2024, up from 35% in 2023.
+💡 Tip: Mobile payments made up 39% of debit card transactions in December 2024, and around 33% of credit and charge card transactions.
 So if you want to make virtual payments most of the time, it's worth comparing app store reviews as well as credit card features, rates and fees to help you can choose a card.

 What are mobile wallet cards?